-Fall/Spring This course is a study of how schooling is shaped by the social contexts in which it occurs, particularly in multicultural and global contexts.
+This course is a study of how schooling is shaped by the social contexts in which it occurs, particularly in multicultural and global contexts.

-Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable